Introduction: Reverse Diabetes Diet Plan

 Author's Sidebar: Being an engineer, I decided to create an Excel spreadsheet that would include all of the nutritional information about hundreds of various foods, especially the ones that I would be eating plus some of my "comfort" foods. :-)

-The nutritional information included calories, grams, macronutrient content (grams of carbs, protein, fat, fiber), micronutient content (vitamins, minerals),
+The nutritional information included calories, grams, macronutrient content (grams of carbs, protein, fat, fiber), micronutrient content (vitamins, minerals), and other phytonutrient content -- all designed to help reverse diabetes with diet.

 I also built into the spreadsheet my own macronutrient calculator so that I could evaluate the amount and percentages of calories that I was consuming with each meal and snack.
 I also built a micronutrient calculator so that I could analyze the amounts and percentages of various vitamins and minerals that I was getting with each meal to prevent a nutritional deficiency.